EN DE

 The wet timing belt overshadows an otherwise competent supermini

-The Corsa F is well-built and the chassis is largely trouble-free, but the 1.2 PureTech engine carries known risks that buyers must take seriously.
-The wet timing belt is the single biggest concern and preventive replacement around 60,000 km is strongly recommended.
+The Corsa F is well-built and the chassis is largely trouble-free, but the 1.2 PureTech engine carries known risks.
+The wet timing belt is the single biggest concern and preventive replacement around 60,000 km is strongly recommended on pre-2023 models.
 Oil consumption and turbo actuator sticking are secondary but real issues, particularly for cars used mainly in city traffic.
-Post-2023 models with the timing chain eliminate the belt concern entirely.
-Stellantis's extended warranty (10 years or 180,000 km) and compensation programme provide a financial safety net for qualifying vehicles.
+Post-2023 facelift models with the Gen 3 timing chain eliminate the belt concern entirely.
+Stellantis’s extended warranty (10 years / 180,000 km) and compensation programme provide a financial safety net for qualifying vehicles with documented service history.

 Pre-Purchase Inspection Checklist